Edinburgh-Genome-Foundry/DnaWeaver/README.rst

 DNA constructs.
 Given an arbitrary sequence, DNA Weaver will select the most adapted commercial DNA providers, cloning methods and parts repositories (depending on your preferences), and will design all necessary assembly fragments and assembly steps.
-Try it online via the `DNA Weaver web app <https://dnaweaver.genomefoundry.org>`_
+Try it online via the `DNA Weaver web app <https://dnaweaver.genomefoundry.org>`_.

 DNA Weaver was written with versatility and extensibility in mind: each DNA source and assembly method can be customized, and assembly plans can be optimized with respect to total price, overall duration of the assembly, or assembly success probabilities.

 How it works
 ------------

-In DNA Weaver you first define a supply network connecting various DNA sources (commercial providers, parts repositories, genomic DNA, and cloning stations) to represent how DNA can be obtained in your lab or biofoundry.
+In DNA Weaver you first define a supply network connecting various DNA sources (commercial providers, part repositories, genomic DNA, and cloning stations) to represent how DNA can be obtained in your lab or biofoundry.
 For instance, assume that you routinely assemble ~10kb sequences using Gibson assembly, from fragments obtained either commercially or from the assembly of oligonucleotides.
 Your